BMW 3 Series Vs 4 Series

 - 3,708 lbs

 - MPG (City/Hwy)

-Here’s a bit of automotive history: The iconic BMW 3 Series was originally available as either a 2-door sedan, 4-door sedan, coupé and later on even had a convertible (cabriolet) model were all on the table.
+Here’s a bit of automotive history: The iconic BMW 3 Series was originally available in several flavors.
+A 2-door sedan, 4-door sedan, coupé and later on even a convertible (cabriolet) model were all on the table.

 So are the 4-series cars just the two-door versions of the 3 series sedan?
 The answer is kind of, but not exactly, since over time BMW have tried to distance the 4 series from its 3 series roots.